 Bar chart:

-The top five articles with the maximum sales are displayed here, from highest to lowest.
+The top five articles with the biggest sales are displayed here, from highest to lowest, in BUs.

 Note: SFP is applicable in case upcoming promo activities are introduced in the Metro data systems.